HabibullahDev/Data-Mining-playground/README.md

 5. Finding an adequet value for learning rate (lr = 0.01) by testing various values.
 6. Design a sufficient NN to get the best result

 In the next step, the [fashion_mnist](https://www.tensorflow.org/datasets/catalog/fashion_mnist) dataset was loaded from the [TensorFlow](https://www.tensorflow.org) library that's also been used to implement the NNs.
-This dataset was trained on the NN, and the results were exhibited through a Confusion Matrix.
+This dataset was trained on the NN, and the results were exhibited through a Confusion Matrix

 ## Association Rules